Treasurer announces retirement reforms amid ‘pivotal moment’ for super

 “The new Retirement Reporting Framework will commence from 2027 and help monitor outcomes for members in retirement in a consistent and transparent way,” he said.

-Meanwhile, APRA and ASIC have been tasked with a Pulse Check report by the end of 2025, aiming to track trustees’ progress implementing their strategies to meet obligations under the Retirement Income Covenant.
+Meanwhile, APRA and ASIC have been tasked with a Pulse Check report by the end of 2025, aiming to track trustees’ progress in implementing their strategies to meet obligations under the Retirement Income Covenant.

-Chalmers told attendees that these reforms will work in tandem with the government’s Delivering Better Financial Outcomes package, and that it would consult on the changes in detail next year.
+Chalmers told attendees that these reforms will work in tandem with the government’s Delivering Better Financial Outcomes package and that it would consult on the changes in detail next year.

 “Surely even our political opponents, who have been trying to undermine and diminish compulsory super whenever they can for partisan reasons, will see these changes as practical, pragmatic, and sensible and support them.
 We’ll see,” the Treasurer said.